rare's 1,000 Gardens Project

 Your name, email address and other contact information will not be displayed or publicly available.
 Our two step sign up process separates this data from the garden data to ensure your privacy.
 We will only show the data you provide about your garden, including your address it is located at and the species present.
 This data is important to demonstrate a visual connection of gardens creating a corridor of habitat.

 Spread the word about your pollinator garden!
 Purchase a ‘This is a Pollinator Garden sign’ to display in your garden.
-All proceeds from the sale of the garden sign support the 1,000 Gardens Project and other pollinator habitat projects at rare.
+Signs cost $20 each, and proceeds from the sale of the garden sign support the 1,000 Gardens Project and other pollinator habitat projects at rare.